 The COSHH assessment for each activity undertaken within St Joseph's Catholic Primary School must be reviewed by a competent COSHH assessor in conjunction with the employee who has day to day, first-hand knowledge of the activity and understands it fully.
-At St Joseph's Catholic Primary School the COSHH assessor will be the Caretaker under the supervision of the Head teacher.
+At St Joseph's Catholic Primary School the Head teacher will take advice from Gloucestershire County Council SHE unit in matters relating to COSHH, delegating day to day responsibility to a nominated employee.